vinod-gw/GettingAndCleaningDataCourseProject/Codebook.md

 combinedMeanStd is a data.frame containing 10299 observations of 81 variables, the mean and standard deviation subset of the descriptive variables

 MeanAndStandard.csv is a csv file containing the data stored in the combinedMeanStd data.frame

+secondTidyDataset is a data.frame containing 180 observations of 80 variables representing the average for each descriptive variable for each activity of each subject

+secondTidyDataset.csv is a csv file containing the data stored in the secondTidyDataset data.frame